 From the top of the pass the trail descends along a steady course to the shore of Copper Kiln Pond.
 There has been a ton of beaver activity in the area and at times the trail can be flooded, be prepared.
 The trail then follows along the shore to the lean-to and camping area.
 The trail from here continues and meets up with the secondary trail outlined below.

 From the main intersection in Wilmington, where Route 86 meets The Whiteface Memorial Highway follow Bonnieview Road.
 Continue here for 3.2 miles to the state trailhead on the left for Cooper Kiln Pond.

 This is a 3.2 mile hike one way.
 Starting from Bonnieview Road in Wilmington the trail begins on a rather flat course along an old road.
 After crossing a peaceful brook the trail begins to climb then stays fairly steady but not too steep.
-You will be following a snowmobile trail as well as a state marked foot trail – so be aware of snowmobiles during snow months.

 At a height-of-land on a sharp corner you will notice the trail goes sharp left and a faint path goes straight.
 Straight leads to the Wilmington Slide on Wilmington Mountain.
 Continue to stay on the marked trail heading left.
 The trail moderates a bit before entering a well rutted and washed out trail that climbs steeply through an open hardwood forest.
 As the trail flattens out you will come to the lean-to at the pond.
 The trail continues past the lean-to and along the western shore of the pond and becomes the primary trail above.

 3.2 miles one way

 615 feet via the primary trail, 1,670 feet via the secondary trail